 Best car insurance companies in Maryland

 We combined average premiums, third-party customer satisfaction scores from the 2021 J.D.
 Power Auto Claims Satisfaction Study and financial strength ratings from multiple credit rating agencies — including AM Best — available coverage options and discounts offered to assign each company a Bankrate Score.
 The scores are on a 0.0 to 5.0 scale.
-The higher the Bankrate Score, the higher a company scored in each rating category.
+The higher the Bankrate Score, the better a company scored in each rating category.

 If you are looking for the best auto insurance company in Maryland, you might want to get quotes from these four major carriers: